-These nutrients are required for healthy growth and activity.
-An imbalanced or poor diet can contain too much or too little of a particular nutrient and may even lead to a deficiency.
+These nutrients are essential for healthy growth and activity.
+An imbalanced or poor diet can lead to either an excess or a deficiency of specific nutrients.

 Energy is measured in joules.
-However, on food packaging, the energy in food is also listed in calories (kcal).
+However, on food packaging, the energy in food is often listed in calories (kcal).

-Being either underweight or overweight may eventually lead to death.
-This is because being underweight can lead to a weak immune system and being obese increases the chance of heart disease.
-Also, eating the right amount of each vitamin and mineral is essential.
-Not consuming the right amount can lead to long-term health problems.
+Being either underweight or overweight poses significant health risks.
+Being underweight can lead to a weak immune system and being obese can increase the chance of heart disease.
+Also, not consuming the right amount of each vitamin and mineral can result in long-term health problems.

-Maintaining a healthy weight is important for your overall health.
-BMI (Body Mass Index) uses the height and weight of a person to work out if their weight is healthy.
+Maintaining a healthy weight is important for your overall well-being.
+BMI (Body Mass Index) uses a person’s height and weight to determine if their weight is healthy.
 The equation is:

-For example, if a person has a mass of 70 kg and a height of 1.80 m:
+For example, if a person weighs 70 kg and has a height of 1.80 m:

 BMI = 70 kg ÷ 1.80²